-The Mediterranean-style diet has fewer meats and carbohydrates and more plant-based foods and monounsaturated (good) fat than a typical American diet.
-Many people who live in Italy, Spain, and other countries in the Mediterranean region have eaten this way for centuries.
+The Mediterranean-style diet has fewer meats and carbohydrates than a typical American diet.
+It also has more plant-based foods and monounsaturated (good) fat.
+People who live in Italy, Spain, and other countries in the Mediterranean region have eaten this way for centuries.

 How to Follow the Diet